aliutiev/portfolio/java/README.md

-Sample assignments using Java programming to complete basic tasks & basic functions using various data structures.
+Sample assignments using Java programming to complete basic tasks & basic functions using various data structures (2019).